prosekit/prosekit/.changeset/hip-oranges-repeat.md

 "prosekit": minor
 ---

-Add `defineTextAlign` to set the `text-align` CSS rule for block nodes.
+Add `defineTextAlign` to set the `text-align` CSS property for block nodes.